Xorfor/Domoticz-LastDutchEarthquake-Plugin/README.md

 - Depth

 ## To do
 - [ ] Other source?
-Till now KNMI most actual in the Netherlands!
+Till now, KNMI is the most actual and accurate source in the Netherlands!
 - [ ] Add extra Alert device, so users can use this in events for notifications